vcerqueira/forecasting_experiments/README.md

 Scripts used for analysing the experiments

 ### How to run the experiments

-1. Running data/data.r transforms a set of time series into a tabular format
+1. Running data/data.r transforms a set of time series into a tabular format using time delay embedding

-2. experiments/1-main-analysis.r is the main script for running the experiments.
-It takes a while to compute all the analysis.
-To speed up computations you can comment some of the pipelines, reduce training/test data, no. of monte carlo simulations, or use a lighter ensemble.
-The following experiments are run:
+2. experiments/main-analysis.r is the main script for running the experiments.

     a.
 State of the art forecast combination methods in 62 time series;

     b.
-Scalability analysis (in runtime) of several methods, including the arbitrage of forecasting experts;
+Scalability analysis (in runtime);

     c.
-Study on the value of adding new experts to the ensemble;
+A study on the value of adding new experts to the ensemble;

     d.
-Comparison of the sequential reweighting procedure versus removing correlation in feature space;
+A comparison of the sequential reweighting procedure versus removing correlation in feature space;

     e.
-Study on the impact of the sequential reweighting process on state of the art  methods for forecast combination.
+A study on the impact of the sequential reweighting process on state of the art  methods for forecast combination.

-3. experiments/2.1-sensitivity-analysis.r
+3. experiments/sensitivity-analysis.r

     a.
-Study on the sensitivity analysis of the arbitrage of forecasting experts to the lambda and omega parameters
+A study on the sensitivity analysis of the arbitrage of forecasting experts to the lambda and omega parameters

-4. experiments/2.2-retrain-analysis.r
+4. experiments/retrain-analysis.r

     a.
-Study on different deployment solution of the arbitrage of forecasting experts approach.
+A study on different deployment solution of the arbitrage of forecasting experts approach.

 ## Contact

-If you have any doubt, please contact me at vitor.cerqueira@fe.up.pt
+Feel free to contact me at vitor.cerqueira@fe.up.pt